Land F/X

 Continue to add plants as needed.

-The plants you've added from the selected category will now be shown in the .
+The plants you've added from the selected category will now be listed in the Plant Manager.

 In our example, the Plant Manager shows all the trees we've added to our project.